slightlyskepticalpotat/bookmark-archiver/README.md

 ```

 ## To-Do
-- publish as a pip package
+- publish as pip package